maplant/mgf/README.md

 reflects my own use of MGF.
 If there is enough demand for MGF to support 2D games, it may in the future.

+## Differences between other collision detection/physics libraries

+Most collision detection and physics libraries provide similar to functionality to MGF, what differs is how they are implemented.
+Most libraries use the GJK algorithm to perform every type of collision, including continuous ones.
+MGF focuses on providing fast and accurate exact collision detection for moving geometries commonly found in games, such as `Spheres` and `Capsules`, and does not and cannot provide fast and accurate moving mesh on mesh collisions.

+One interesting result of the implementation is that the direction of the normal of a polygon determines the "side" it is facing, in a similar manner to how back-face culling is performed.
+This allows us to determine inter-object penetration much more accurately than we would be able to otherwise.
+The normal force essentially acts as the direction of propulsion for the object during physics resolution.

 ## Examples

 You can find working examples in the mgf_demo folder.
 Demos require gfx and